torystosse/Tic-Tac-Toe/README.md

 Some minor things I would like to resolve are:
 * Removing the "You successfully logged in" once a user begins to play game.
 * Having the "Game Over" messaging appear sooner.
+* Make the 'X''s and 'O''s centered on the board.
 * Add at least one feature, like playing against a computer.